kabelklaus/AI-Voice-Assistant/readme.md

 - Uses Groq API with the llama-3.1-70b-versatile
 - Implements LangChain for data management and processing
-- Utilizes AstraDB for chat history storage (may switch to ChromaDB in the future)
+- Utilizes Chroma for chat history storage
 - Employs nomic-embed-text:latest from Ollama for embeddings
 - Implements text chunking for efficient processing
 - Allows user interaction through text or speech input